-The University will commit resources to describing, applying, demonstrating and sharing Mātauranga Māori approaches to sustainability through the campus, research and teaching, Living Labs, partnerships, and more broadly.
+The University will commit resources to describing, applying, demonstrating and sharing Mātauranga Māori approaches to sustainability through the campus, research and teaching, living labs, partnerships, and more broadly.

-Extend our local, national, Pacific and global partnerships to lead and leverage sustainability knowledge, practice and application
+Extend our local, Pacific and global partnerships to lead and leverage sustainability knowledge, practice and application accelerate leading sustainability research into real-world application and practice.

-We will continue to identify and develop local, Pacific and global strategic partnerships and engagements focused on sustainability challenges and the SDGs.
+We will continue to identify and develop local, Pacific, and global strategic partnerships and engagements focused on sustainability challenges and the SDGs.